msh9184/ska-tdnn/README.md

 <img src="./img/overview.png" width="800">
 <br/><br/>

-This repository is the implementation of the paper "[Frequency and Multi-Scale Selective Kernel Attention for Speaker Verification](https://arxiv.org/abs/2204.01005)," which is to be published in IEEE SLT 2022.
+This repository is the implementation of the paper "[Frequency and Multi-Scale Selective Kernel Attention for Speaker Verification](https://arxiv.org/abs/2204.01005)," which is to be published in *Proc.
+IEEE SLT 2022*.
 The code is developed based on the [voxceleb_trainer](https://github.com/joonson/voxceleb_unsupervised).

 ## Dependencies
 If you use the Anaconda virtual environment,